 The mission of the Village of Chesaning Code Enforcement program is to promote and maintain a safe, clean, and desirable community.
 Code Enforcement helps maintain and improve the quality of the community by administering a fair and unbiased enforcement program to correct violations of municipal codes and land use requirements.

 Residents may submit complaints to the Village at any time.
-This can be done in person at the Village Office or over the phone.
+This can be done in person at the Village Office, Police Department or over the phone.
 Please understand that the process to remedy any given situation generally takes several weeks or longer.
 Violations of village ordinances are a civil matter, and are enforced through the civil infraction process.
 This usually requires that an individual be afforded a reasonable opportunity to address the violation before a civil Infraction ticket is issued.
 If you have received a violation notice and need additional time to remedy the situation, please contact the Village immediately: the Village makes every attempt to ensure the property rights of both the complainant and the violator.